 My inner critic (Miranda from The Devil Wears Prada) tells me: don’t publish this article, no one will be interested in it!!
 I listened to Miranda’s arguments, understood that she’s trying to protect me from making a fool of myself, and reassured her that I know my subject well enough to be able to share useful tips with my readers and offer them tools to help them overcome their own self-doubts.

 How about your inner critic?
 What’s it trying to tell you?
-How do you quieten it?
+How do you quiet your inner critic?

 Would you like to learn more about how my coaching approach can help you overcome your self-doubts and gain greater fulfilment in your life and career?

 Please do get in touch for a free 20-minute phone appointment to discuss your needs.
 I’ll describe in more detail my specific coaching approach.